ashwanikumar04/udacity-mlnd-capstone/final_report.md

 4. CNN Layers :

    - Convolution : Convolutional layers convolve around the image to detect edges, lines, and other features.
-   - MaxPooling : This layer preservs the most dominent features.
+   - MaxPooling : This layer preserves the most dominant features.
-    - Dropout : In this simple we randomnly drop neuron to avoid overfitting.
+    - Dropout : In this simple we randomly drop neuron to avoid overfitting.
-The complete code is availabe [here](cnn.py).
+The complete code is available [here](cnn.py).

 ```